torik42/YaLafi/README.md

   the string opts.defs in line 5.
 - On option --pyth, line 8 calls a function to modify the parameter object, see file [definitions.py](definitions.py) for an example.
-- If macro --extr requests only extraction of arguments of certain macros, this is prepared in lines 9 to 12.
+- If option --extr requests only extraction of arguments of certain macros, this is prepared in lines 9 to 12.
 - Line 13 creates a parser object, and line 14 calls its parsing method that returns a list of tokens.